Markéta Vondroušová

-Vondroušová is a former world No. 1 junior, having won two Grand Slam doubles titles.
-She had a quick breakthrough on the WTA Tour, winning the 2017 Ladies Open Biel Bienne at the age of 17 in just her second career WTA singles event.
-This title helped her reach the top 100 of the WTA rankings before turning 18 years old.
-Vondroušová has struggled with injuries early in her career, most notably missing the second half of the 2019 season shortly after her French Open maiden final.
+Markéta Vondroušová ([ˈmarkɛːta ˈvondrouʃovaː]; born 28 June 1999) is a Czech professional tennis player.
+She has been ranked world No. 6 in singles by the WTA.
+Vondroušová has won three WTA Tour-level singles titles, including the 2023 Wimbledon Championships, the first unseeded player to win the Wimbledon women's singles title.
+She was also runner-up at the 2019 French Open, and claimed a silver medal at the 2020 Tokyo Olympics.

+Vondroušová is a former junior world No. 1, having won two major doubles titles.
+She had a quick breakthrough on the WTA Tour, winning the 2017 Ladies Open Biel Bienne at age 17 in just her second career WTA Tour singles event.
+This helped her reach the top 100 of the WTA rankings before turning 18.
+Vondroušová struggled with injuries early in her career, most notably missing the second half of the 2019 season shortly after her French Open final.
 Her signature shot is the drop shot.
-She is one of the best returners on the WTA Tour, having led the tour in percentage of return games won and percentage of return points won in 2019 among all players with at least ten matches.
+She is one of the best returners on tour, having led the tour in percentage of return games won and percentage of return points won in 2019 among all players with at least ten matches.

 Early life and background

-Markéta Vondroušová was born on 28 June 1999 to David Vondrouš and Jindřiška Anderlová in Sokolov, a small town in the Czech Republic near the country's western border with Germany.
+Markéta Vondroušová was born on 28 June 1999 to David Vondrouš and Jindřiška Anderlová in Sokolov, a small town in the north-west of the Czech Republic.
 Her father introduced her to tennis at the age of four, having played the sport recreationally.
 Her mother played volleyball for SK Slavia Prague in the top-flight Extraliga.
-Although her parents divorced when Vondroušová was three, both her mother and father as well as her stepfather stayed in her life and supported her growth as a tennis player.
-When Vondroušová was young, she tried a variety of sports including skiing, football, table tennis, and floorball, excelling in all of these.
-She began to focus on tennis early on, entering a national mini-tennis tournament on Štvanice island in Prague in 2006.
-At this tournament, she finished in third place and won qualification to an international tournament in Umag in Croatia, where she lost in the first round but won the consolation bracket as an eight-year-old competing against mostly nine-year-old players.
+Her parents divorced when Vondroušová was three, but they both stayed in her life and supported her growth as a tennis player.
+When Vondroušová was young, she tried a variety of sports, including skiing, football, table tennis, and floorball, excelling in them all.
+She began to focus on tennis early, entering a national mini-tennis tournament on Štvanice island in Prague in 2006, in which she finished third and qualified for an international tournament in Umag in Croatia.
+At this tournament, she lost in the first round, but won the consolation bracket as an eight-year-old competing against mostly nine-year-old players.

-Following the national tournament in Štvanice, it was arranged for Vondroušová to go back and train there.
-During this time, she trained for five days a week, two of which were in Štvanice, a few hours from her hometown.
-She had another big international success at the age of twelve when she won the Nike Junior Tour International Masters in the United States, which was regarded as an unofficial 12-and-under world championship.
-At the age of 15, she moved to Prague to train more regularly in the capital.
+After the tournament on Štvanice, it was arranged for Vondroušová to go back to train there, at the I. ČLTK Prague.
+During this time, she trained for five days a week, on two of which she travelled from her hometown to Prague to train on Štvanice and spend the night there.
+She had another international success at age 12, when she won the Nike Junior Tour International Masters in the United States, which was regarded as an unofficial 12-and-under world championship.
+At age 15, she moved to Prague to train more regularly there.

-Vondroušová has a strong athletic background from her mother's side of the family.
-Her grandfather, František Frk, was the Czechoslovak national champion in the pentathlon in 1935.
+Vondroušová has a strong athletic background on her mother's side.
+Her great grandfather, František Frk, was the Czechoslovak national pentathlon champion in 1935.